d20-Luna/IronGods/Chapter1/README.md

 - **Skills:**
   - **Disable a Device (Thievery): DC18 -** Picks the lock to the storage closet without a black access keycard.
-  - **Disable a Device (Thievery): DC20 -** Picks the lock to the white bin in the storage closet without a white access keycard.
+  - **Disable a Device (Computers): DC20 -** Hacks the lock to the white bin in the storage closet without a white access keycard.
-    - Remember to apply the -5 penalty if these checks aren't made with an expended charge of an [e-pick^](/Technology%20Guide/Gear/README.md#e-pick)

 - **Loot:** Storage Closet
   - 1x [Commercial Flashlight](https://2e.aonsrd.com/treasure/15-flashlight)